Governor Beshear visits Kentucky Guard, tours COVID-19 protective equipment warehouse

 |0

-This work, Governor Beshear visits Kentucky Guard, tours COVID-19 protective equipment warehouse [Image 2 of 2], by SPC Jessica Elbouab, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.
+This work, Governor Beshear visits Kentucky Guard, tours COVID-19 protective equipment warehouse, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.

 LEAVE A COMMENT